imgeorgiev/imgeorgiev.github.io/projects.md

 You can read more this story at [the University article about us](https://www.ed.ac.uk/informatics/news-events/stories/2018/students-on-quest-for-high-speed-success) or at the [team webpage](http://eufs.eusa.ed.ac.uk)

 ## Python courses
+I have developed a series of Python courses aimed to teach both general-purpose and research-orientated programming skills.
+These were aimed to introduce begginners to the world of coding in a easy and safe way.
+As a result the start from the absolute basics of programming and go all the way up to physics simulations and big data applications.
+This was done in Jupyter notebook for a user-friendly experience and can be found on my github account.

+## Weather Widget
+As a side project, I developed a hacky cheap Nest alternative which can display time, weather forcast, ambient information and can be controlled via a touch screen.
+Furthermore it can be connected to other WiFi enabled devices and can control other IoT devices using MQTT.
+All of this for less than 30$.
+I still keep one on my wall to this date :) .
+Missed business opportunity right here.
+The project including source code and PCB design and manufacturing instructions can be found on my github.